Vortical interactions in turbulent thermoacoustic systems: Introduction

 \section{Introduction}

 The ubiquitous nature of turbulence around us warrants enduring efforts to understand the dynamics of turbulence.
 Turbulent flows contain definable flow configurations, known as coherent structures, that retain their identity over a considerable distance downstream \citep{hussain1986coherent}.
-Among various research avenues, the investigation of large-scale coherent structures has garnered substantial attention for several decades \citep{fiedler1988coherent}.
-Coherent structures, as defined by \citet{hussain1983coherent}, represent a connected, large-scale turbulent fluid mass with phase-correlated vorticity over its spatial extent.
-The quest to unravel order amidst chaos drives our pursuit of coherent structures.
-Consistent arguments have been made that coherent structures control the dominant aspects of transport \citep{zilitinkevich1970non}, mixing \citep{eckart1948analysis, yu1997role}, entrainment \citep{govindarajan2002universal, neamtu2019lagrangian}, and noise generation in turbulent shear flows \citep{armstrong1977coherent, mankbadi1984sound}.
-Insights into these structures motivates the development of novel strategies for targeted control of turbulent flows to achieve specific objectives, including airfoil lift enhancement \citep{steinfurth2018coherent}, noise mitigation \citep{coderoni2019large, prasad2019effect}, drag reduction \citep{sirovich1997turbulent, farsiani2020modification}, and mixing augmentation \citep{frohlich2008scalar, hitimana2021coherent}.
+Among various research avenues, investigating large-scale coherent structures has garnered substantial attention for several decades \citep{fiedler1988coherent}.
+As defined by \citet{hussain1983coherent}, coherent structures represent a connected, large-scale turbulent fluid mass with phase-correlated vorticity over its spatial extent.
+Consistent arguments have been made that coherent structures control the dominant aspects of transport \citep{zilitinkevich1970non}, mixing \citep{yu1997role}, entrainment \citep{neamtu2019lagrangian}, and noise generation in turbulent shear flows \citep{ mankbadi1984sound}.